 The School of Music offers Private lessons for music majors and minors.
 Private lessons are also available for students who are sufficiently advanced to qualify for applied study at the college level.
-Class lessons are available in voice, guitar and piano for students with little or no experience.
+Class lessons are available in voice and piano for students with little or no experience.

-Class lessons are offered in piano, voice, classical and popular guitar.
+Class lessons are offered in piano and voice.
 No additional charge.
 Each class earns one unit of credit.
 A minimum enrollment of eight must be met in order for the class to be offered.

 Private lessons in piano, organ, harpsichord, voice, classical guitar, jazz/studio guitar, pop guitar, and all orchestral and band instruments are offered for an additional charge.
-This additional charge is normally waived for students whose declared degree program requires music lessons.
-Students playing or singing in conducted ensembles pay a reduced special lesson fee.
+This additional charge is normally waived for students whose music lessons are required for their declared degree program.
+Students playing or singing in a major conducted ensemble pay a reduced special lesson fee.
 See the university catalog for details.